SK-CERT/Taranis-NG/docker/README.md

 cd Taranis-NG
 ```

-_Then_, rename file `docker/.env.example` to `.env` and using your favorite text editor, please remove default passwords to use [Docker secrets](https://docs.docker.com/compose/use-secrets/).
-You should only use passwords in `.env` when deploying a non-production testing environment.
+_Then_, remove `.sample` extension from file `docker/.env.sample` and files in `docker/secrets`.
+Use your favorite text editor and change default passwords.
+Taranis NG uses [Docker secrets](https://docs.docker.com/compose/use-secrets/) to store sensitive data.
+(Saving passwords in variables defined in `docker/.env` is not advised and you will need to modify Docker compose YAML files to make it work correctly.)

 ```bash
 vim docker/.env